 2. Compose a research method that is congruent with

 the methodology and addresses the question.

-3. Identify ethical issues related to the application of the research
+3. Identify ethical issues related to the research

 University Graduate Attributes